 Anchoring a standing seam roof to a shingle roof is more problematic, because the metal will contract and expand with the temperature and the scraping against the rough shingle surface could cause unseen corrosion under the panels.

 When looking at installation costs, begin with the complexity of the roof.
 Corrugated metal is the cheapest to apply and expect to pay anywhere from 100% to 200% more to install a standing seam roof.
-The disparity will be even greater, obviously, if a tear-off of the existing roof is not necessary (when there is only one layer of existing roof covering) to install a corrugated metal roof.
+The pricing disparity will be even greater, if the tear-off of the existing roof is not necessary (when there is only one layer of existing roof covering) to install a corrugated metal roof.

 While you may not be staying in your house 50 years the presence of a metal roof will enhance your asking price at sale time as the next owner will not have to worry about installing a new roof anytime soon.

 While metal can last on a roof for centuries, the coating on metal cannot.
 This could lead to the need for painting or re-coating in areas subject to harsh weather and acid rain.

 Some high-end metal roofing systems can offer uplift wind protection up to 160 mph.
 Corrugated metal roofs, with their exposed fasteners, are a bit more susceptible, so an extra twist of the washer-protected screws is a good idea in wind-prone areas.

 More problematic are the things wind blows down.
 Both types of metal roofs will withstand damage from all but the largest fallen branches.